-You should check the fluid level in the power steering reservoir monthly.
+You should check the fluid level In the power steering reservoir monthly.
 Check the level when the engine is cold.
 Look at the side of the reservoir.
 The fluid should be between the UPPER LEVEL and LOWER LEVEL.
 If it is below the LOWER LEVEL, add power steering fluid to the UPPER LEVEL.

 Using automatic transmission fluid or another brand of power steering fluid will damage the system.
-Use only genuine Honda power steering fluid.
+Use only GENUINE HONDA Power Steering Fluid-V.